aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/100-construct-testing/2000-validation-tests.md

   /**
    * The read capacity units for the table
    *
-   * Must be greater than 5 and less than 20
+   * Must be greater than 5 and lower than 20
    *
    * @default 5
    */